 The Nediva Award honors a volunteer who has made invaluable contributions toward the center’s mission.
 Nediva is a Hebrew name which means noble and generous.
 It is the origin of the word volunteer.
-This year, longtime Memphis CAC volunteer James H. Prentiss, Jr. will be recognized for her long-time support of our Works of Heart event and more.
+This year, Ellen Isaacman Cox, owner of Good Advertising, will be recognized for her long-time support of our Works of Heart event and more.

 The late Dr. James G. Hughes was a pioneer in child abuse prevention and intervention.
 He founded Le Bonheur Children in Crisis, was a founding member of the Memphis Child Advocacy Center board of directors, and was a lifelong advocate for children.